 The Pharmacy Technician Certification Exam (PTCE) and the Exam for Certification of Pharmacy Technicians (ExCPT) both require a high school diploma or equivalent.
-The ExCPT also requires candidates to be at least 18 years of age.
+The ExCPT also requires you to be at least 18 years of age.

 Information Unique to the Training

 Training includes a virtual component in a computer lab and practical experience in a mock pharmacy.

 Monday, Wednesday and Thursday, Sept.
 15 - Dec.
 3

 9 a.m. - 12:15 p.m.
 (33 sessions; no class Nov.
 26 and 27)

 This course prepares you to sit for one of the national pharmacy technician certification exams - the PTCE offered by the Pharmacy Technician Certification Board and the ExCPT offered by the National Healthcareer Association.
 Passing either exam provides the Certified Pharmacy Technician (CPhT) designation.

 - AHE150 Basic Anatomy and Physiology for Health Careers